Berkeley-CS195/fa23/syllabus.md

 **Readings/QQCR**: We prefer that you complete each QQCR by the *listed lecture date* to ensure a rich discussion during class.
 However, if you cannot make this date, you will have until the **last day of classes** to submit all outstanding QQCRs.

-**Essays**: *As of now there are no plans to offer makeup essays.* While we do not want this 1-unit seminar to stress you out, please also understand that because of our grading timelines, essays must be submitted by the posted deadline.
+**Podcasts**: *As of now there are no plans to offer makeup podcasts.* While we do not want this 1-unit seminar to stress you out, please also understand that because of our grading timelines, podcasts must be submitted by the posted deadline.
 If you have extenuating circumstances or anticipate an overlap with your commitments (personal emergencies, exams, etc.), please make a private Ed post as soon as possible so we can provide a short extension or another